akarez/.dotfiles/README.md

 ## Base System
 ### Install Base Packages

-*Note: In this step we will also install a text editor.
+>Note: In this step we will also install a text editor.
 I chose nano to keep things simple.
-You may install whichever you are most comfortable with*
+You may install whichever you are most comfortable with.

 ```
 ~# pacstrap /mnt base linux linux-firmware nano